-For its top-level resorts, such as the Polynesian, Disney puts on its (three-fingered) white gloves and delivers high-end amenities with at least a hint of luxury.
+For its top-level resorts, such as the Polynesian, Disney puts on its (four-fingered) white gloves and delivers high-end amenities with at least a hint of luxury.
 This category offers the most number of resorts, each with its own backstory and a high degree of themeing.

-The Deluxe Resort locations also offer prime locations, especially the three highly coveted "monorail hotels": the Grand Floridian, Contemporary, and Polynesian.
+The Deluxe Resort locations also offer prime locations, especially the three highly coveted "monorail hotels:" the Grand Floridian, Contemporary, and Polynesian.
 Disney's Deluxe level includes features such as spa services, a fitness center, valet parking, character dining, and gourmet restaurants.

-Disney deluxe resorts include:
+Disney Deluxe Resorts include:

 - Disney's Polynesian Village Resort